k0pernikus/timr-report-manager/README.md

 ## Nice to haves:

+- [ ] vacations, sick days, and holidays instead of hardcoded
 - [ ] also show break times over the course of a day
+- [x] formatting
+- [ ] support different languages
-- [ ] vacations, sick days, and holidays instead of hardcoded
+- [ ] distinguish / filter out user
 - [ ] be able to use both "Type" as "Notes" as notes as task descriptor, at best via flag
   - free tier only allows two types anyway, maybe WONTFIX
-- [x] formatting
-- [ ] distinguish / filter out user
-- [ ] support different languages

 ## DX Experience

 - [ ] Codestyle
-- [ ] code coverage
 - [x] phpstan
 - [x] resolve __DIR__ issue when coding on windows using WSL
 - [x] nice badges
 - [x] github action for unit tests
 - [x] scrutinzer
+- [x] automatically update README.md examples
-- [ ] scrutinizer code coverage
+- [x] scrutinizer code coverage
-- [ ] code coverage
+- [x] code coverage